 Adjust the main forms sheet (tab 1)

-Now that your parameters are listed in your second tab, return to the main forms tab to apply the configurations for the subquestion behavior.
+Now that your parameters are listed, return to the "Form questions" tab to apply the configurations for the subquestion behavior.
 Below is an example of what your main forms tab should look like:

 The “Order Item Type” above is the column you created in the first step.
-This should contain the field title and should be formatted with data validation.
-You can also add configurations to adjust the way it is presented in the form.
+This should contain the field title and be formatted with data validation.
+You can also add configurations to adjust how it is presented in the form.

 Now it’s time to create the next set of columns for your subquestions.
 For this, you’ll need to use the following order of configurations:

-2. Next, you must link to the parameters sheet and the range of cells that directly link to your primary question.
+Next, you must link to the cell within the parameters sheet that directly link to your primary question.
 In this example, I need to link the range of cells in the “Type” and “Item” columns in my parameter tab, to the “Order Item Type”.

 “Parameters!A2:B100”